 Statement of Cash Flow

 During a period, a cash flow statement shows the inflows and outflows of cash as well as the ending balance.
-Operating activities, investing activities, and financing activities are the three sections of the cash flow statement.
+Operating, investing, and financing activities are the three sections of the cash flow statement.

 What Should Be Included in a Financial Statement?